bradkav/verne/src/README.md

 `verne.loadFFcorrections(m_x)` - this tabulates the correction factors due to Nuclear form factors.
 It must be reloaded for each new DM mass you want to calculate for.

-Note that there is a hard-coded flag `NEGLECT_FF` which you can set to true to neglect corrections due to form factors (which should be valid for low-mass DM).
+Note that there is a hard-coded flag `NEGLECT_FF` which you can set to true to neglect corrections due to form factors for SI scattering (which should be valid for low-mass DM).

 ### Light Dark Matter